jithinkrn/CafeManager/README.md

 docker ps

 Database Access
 The MySQL database is exposed internally via Docker.
-You can connect to it using the following credentials:
+You can connect to it using the following credentials if you wish:

 Host: localhost
 Port: 3307
 Database: cafe_manager
 Username: root
 Password: password

-If you need to interact with the database directly, you can access the MySQL container:

-docker exec -it <mysql-container-id> mysql -u root -p